dexidp/website/content/docs/getting-started.md

 ### Templated configuration

-The default entrypoint for distributed container images utilize [gomplate][gomplate] to pre-process configuration files (`.tpl`, `.tmpl`, `.yaml`) passed as arguments.
+The default entrypoint for distributed container images utilizes [gomplate][gomplate] to pre-process configuration files (`.tpl`, `.tmpl`, `.yaml`) passed as arguments.
 This enables templating any field from the environment, for example: